Frances Northcutt: Women's rights movement

 While at TRW, Northcutt served on the company's affirmative action committee and advocated to improve its pregnancy leave policies.
 As one of few women working in engineering, Northcutt became increasingly involved in the women's liberation movement.
 She helped organize demonstrations, strikes, speeches, press releases and whatever else she could to help the cause with the National Organization for Women.
 She spoke at Houston City Council many times, and in 1974 the mayor of Houston named her the first Women's Advocate for the city.
 In this position she helped pass legislation improving the status of women.
 She negotiated an agreement with the Houston Police Department enabling women to become police officers.
 She got the Houston Fire Department to agree to let women serve as firefighters.
 She led an equal-pay study of the entire Houston municipal payroll.
 She was so dedicated to improving equality that she counted women's versus men's throughout all of Houston, helping to bring even this number into parity.

 Northcutt helped drastically increase the number of women that were on appointed boards and commissions.
 She helped pass a law that prohibited hospitals from charging women who came in for rape kits.
 Later on, Northcutt would become President of both the city of Houston chapter and the state of Texas chapter for the National Organization for Women.

 During this time, Northcutt was still employed by TRW, receiving a partial salary as she was on loan.
 When her loan expired, she went back to TRW for a while.
 However, she believed that "If you were doing your job, you should do yourself out of a job" and thus went to Merrill Lynch, a stockbroker firm, for a year.
 Northcutt then switched into the TRW Controls division and during this time attended law school at night.

 Legal career

 In 1984, Northcutt graduated summa cum laude from the University of Houston Law Center, becoming a criminal defense lawyer.
 Northcutt continued to practice law with special emphasis and dedication to her fight for civil rights.
 Northcutt worked for Jane's Due Process, an organization that ensures protections for pregnant legal minors.
 She also worked for the Harris County District Attorney's office and was the first prosecutor in the Domestic Violence Unit.

 In popular culture

 She is mentioned in the Apple TV+ show For All Mankind.

+She is also profiled and interviewed in PBS' American Experience "Chasing The Moon, Pt.2".